Salmon: Beavers

-Beavers also function as ecosystem engineers; in the process of clear-cutting and damming, beavers alter their ecosystems extensively.
+Beavers also function as ecosystem engineers; in the process of tree-cutting and damming, beavers alter the local ecosystems extensively.
 Beaver ponds can provide critical habitat for juvenile salmon.

 An example of this was seen in the years following 1818 in the Columbia River Basin.
 In 1818, the British government made an agreement with the U.S. government to allow U.S. citizens access to the Columbia catchment (see Treaty of 1818).
 At the time, the Hudson's Bay Company sent word to trappers to extirpate all furbearers from the area in an effort to make the area less attractive to U.S. fur traders.
 In response to the elimination of beavers from large parts of the river system, salmon runs plummeted, even in the absence of many of the factors usually associated with the demise of salmon runs.
 Salmon recruitment can be affected by beavers' dams because dams can: